pitt-crc/user-manual/docs/getting-started/access_hipaa.md

 the endpoint to determine whether to allow or deny access based on defined policies.
 *   **Access Portal** -- one of several remote servers used to submit jobs to the high performance computing clusters or to perform data management operations
-*   **CRC HIPAA Ecosystem** -- the total footprint of the CRC HIPAA infrastructure, including a high performance computing cluster, a data storage system, access portals, networking equipment, and software
+*   **CRCD HIPAA Ecosystem** -- the total footprint of the CRC HIPAA infrastructure, including a high performance computing cluster, a data storage system, access portals, networking equipment, and software
 *   **Azure Virtual Desktop** -- A cloud-based Windows Remote Desktop that has a direct connection to PittNet